 Shape and Style

 Did you know that your mug’s design actually impacts how your coffee tastes?
 It’s true!
-Science has proven that color, shape, and material affect how your brain perceives a drink (5).
-While all the glass coffee mugs on this list are the same color and material, the shape is worth considering.
+Science has proven that colour, shape, and material affect how your brain perceives a drink (5).
+While all the glass coffee mugs on this list are the same colour and material, the shape is worth considering.
 The coffee aficionados at Kruve understands this, but you don’t need to spring for a premium brand to take advantage of the knowledge.

 - In a taller, thinner mug, less coffee surface area is exposed, so your brew will stay hot longer.
 This shape also focuses on the coffee aromas and brings out more acidity.
-If you prefer bright coffees with fruit and floral flavors, this is the best shape for you.
+If you prefer bright coffees with fruit and floral flavours, this is the best shape for you.

 A final style question is whether you want your glass coffee mug to have a handle.
 A handle (or heatproof sleeve) is strongly recommended if the mug isn’t double-walled.
 For double-walled coffee mugs, it’s more a matter of personal preference and comfort.
 For example, coffee drinkers with larger hands often find handles too cramped, while those with smaller hands may find wide glass mugs hard to handle (no pun intended).

 Our top pick this year is the Kruve Excite and Inspire Coffee Set.
-The set of two double-walled glass mugs features two unique shapes, so you can experience first-hand how cup shape impacts coffee flavors.
+The set of two double-walled glass mugs features two unique shapes, so you can experience first-hand how cup shape impacts coffee flavours.
 It’s a learning opportunity and a coffee cup rolled into one.
 For something a little more basic, look to our Runner Up from the “King of Glass,” the Hario V60 Glass Coffee Cups.

 The best type of glass for coffee mugs is borosilicate glass, the same glass used in scientific equipment.
 It is dishwasher-safe and heatproof.
 It is stronger than standard glass, so it can be made thinner without sacrificing durability and can be blown into an insulating double-walled design.
 And it has greater clarity, making for a more attractive brew.